Legion-Expansion/Legion-Expansion/README.md

 3. Download/Sync the [develop](https://github.com/Quitch/AI-Mod-Compatibility-Patch/tree/develop) branch of the AI Mod Compatibility Patch to your server-mods folder
 4. Download/Sync the [develop](https://github.com/Quitch/Queller-AI-Personalities/tree/develop) branch of the Queller AI Personalities to your client-mods folder
  * On older installations of PAMM this folder will be called mods
-5. Download/Sync the [develop](https://github.com/Quitch/AI-Mod-Compatibility-Personalities-Patch/tree/Develop) branc of the AI Mod Compatibility Personalities Patch to your server-mods folder
+5. Download/Sync the [develop](https://github.com/Quitch/AI-Mod-Compatibility-Personalities-Patch/tree/Develop) branch of the AI Mod Compatibility Personalities Patch to your server-mods folder
  * On older installations of PAMM this folder will be called mods
 6. Open PAMM
 7. Enable the server mod Queller AI DEV LEGION